 Meal Deals: If you are more of a budget traveler, then definitely take advantage of the meal deals in the UK.
 You’ll find them at most grocery stores, such as Sainsbury’s and Tesco.
 With a meal deal, you can choose an entree (sandwich, salad, wrap, etc.), a side (crisps, fruit, etc.), and a drink (water, soda, juice) for only £3.
 Some items may have an extra cost, but it’s a great deal nonetheless.

 Tap Water: At restaurants, you’ll often be asked if you want sparkling or still water.
 How to respond?
 NEITHER.
 Say you’d like tap water!
 Tap water is free, and the tap water in Scotland is very good.
-Both the still and sparking water are fancy bottled water that will cost you at least £5 a bottle.
+Both the still and sparkling water are fancy bottled water that will cost you at least £5 a bottle.
 My mom would rack up a hefty water bill at restaurants because she kept asking for still water when we meant tap.
 It became a running joke between us. (“Are you gonna spend £20 on water again?”)

 full scottish breakfast from the Coffee Mill Cafe in Edinburgh